Some people just have the natural ability to always make the right decision about people and situations without much hesitation.

 1. They take time to think before acting.

 People with good judgement never rush into decisions because they understand the value of stopping to consider all aspects of a situation.
-Their reflection time allows them to weigh pros and cons, consider potential outcomes, and make more informed choices.
-It really is that simple.
+They don’t let the pressure of the moment force them into a snap choice they’ll regret by teatime.
+This reflection time allows them to weigh the pros and cons and consider potential outcomes without the panic.
+It really is that simple; they just give their brain a chance to catch up with the situation.

 2. They want to hear all sides of the story.

-Good judgement often comes from considering multiple viewpoints.
-They ask for opinions from a variety of sources because they recognise that different perspectives can provide some great insights and help them see the bigger picture.
-Hearing only one side of the story rarely leads to good decision-making.
+Solid discernment often comes from looking at the world through more than one lens.
+They ask for opinions from a variety of sources because they recognise that different perspectives provide insights they might have missed on their own.
+Hearing only one side of the story is a massive trap, and they know it rarely leads to a balanced choice.
+They’d rather have the full picture than a convenient one.

 3. They question their own biases.

-They’re well aware that everyone has biases, so they regularly examine their own preconceptions and try to understand how these might influence their decisions.
-Having so much self-awareness helps them make more objective choices.
-They can recognise when they’re being unfair or unbalanced, and they course correct.
+They’re well aware that everyone has baggage, so they regularly examine their own preconceptions and try to understand how these might be skewing their view.
+Having that level of self-awareness helps them make more objective choices because they can recognise when they’re being unfair or unbalanced.
+Instead of just going with their first thought, they course correct before they make a move.

 4. They learn from past experiences.

-Good judgement is often built on a foundation of experience.
-They like to reflect on past decisions, both good and bad, and use these insights to inform the choices they make in the future.
-They see every experience as an opportunity to refine their judgement, and it actually works.
+Good judgement is built on a foundation of actually paying attention to what happened last time.
+They reflect on past decisions, both the brilliant ones and the absolute disasters, and use those lessons to inform what they do next.
+They see every experience as an opportunity to refine their outlook, and it works because they aren’t interested in making the same mistake 11 times.

 5. They stay calm under pressure.

 When they have a tough decision to make or a stressful situation to confront, people with good judgement maintain their composure.
-They understand that emotional reactions can cloud judgement, so they strive to stay level-headed and think clearly.
-Sometimes that’s easier said than done, but they know how important it is if they want to make the best choices.
+They understand that a massive emotional reaction can cloud your thinking, so they strive to stay level-headed and think clearly.
+Sometimes that’s easier said than done, but they know how vital it is to keep their cool if they want to avoid a total mess.

 6. They consider long-term consequences.

-They recognise the limits of their knowledge, and they’re comfortable admitting when they don’t have all the answers.
-Not only that, but they’re willing to ask for more information or do their own research so that they can be more educated on a topic before moving forward.
+They recognise the limits of their own knowledge and they’re perfectly comfortable admitting when they haven’t got all the answers.
+They don’t feel the need to blag it just to look smart.
+Instead, they’re willing to ask for more information or do their own research so they can be properly educated on a topic before they commit to a direction.

 8. They do more listening than talking.